Most people have a secret wish to be more interesting. How do I know?

 Ask People About the Interesting Things They Are Consuming

-It’s hard to network, make memorable conversation and build connection.
+It’s hard to network, make memorable conversations and build connections.
 But you can do it!
 You just have to fight to be interesting by breaking out of autopilot.
 One of the easiest ways to stimulate interesting conversation is to ask people about:

 - What they think